Surfacing

 Surfacing (chromogenic), printed from photographic film submerged in salt and algae laden lake water approx. 101.6 x 213 cm to 101.6 x 228.6 cm (40 x 85 to 40 x 90 in)

-While the silver gelatin images were rendered within moments, the chromogenic images took months to form.
-Photographic film was submerged in lake water laden with salt, algae, and bacteria for months on end; the results were printed in the analog darkroom as if a typical negative.
+For Surfacing (chromogenic), photographic film was submerged in lake water laden with salt, algae, and bacteria for months on end.
+Large prints on chromogenic paper were then made in the darkroom from these ‘environmental’ negatives.
 Instead of imaging the instantaneous photographic moment, a more earthly time emerged on the film.
 Salt crystals formed and the emulsion began to break down.
-The images show what seems to be arrested degradation.
+The aim of these approaches was to generate images that resonate with aspects of the earth like minerals, time, and transformation.